Developer Guide

 - Cons: Can be very messy to implement.

-Aspect: Support switching of DengueHotspotTracker
+Aspect: Support switching of DengueHotspotTracker states in undo/redo

 -